-To support these modifications, the IASB has developed guidance and examples to explain and demonstrate the application of the "4-step materiality process" described in the IFRS practice 2 statements.
+The IASB has developed guidance and examples to explain and demonstrate the application of the "four-step process for determining materiality" described in Practice Statement 2.

-The amendments to IAS 1 will be in force for the annual periods beginning on January 1, 2021, with the option of early application and are applied prospectively.
-The amendments to the IFRS Practice 2 statements do not contain an effective date or transition requirements.
+The amendments to IAS 1 will be effective for annual periods beginning on January 1, 2022, with the option of early application and are prospectively applicable.
+The amendments to Practice Statement 2 do not contain an effective date or transition requirements.

-Amendments to IAS 8 Definition of accounting estimates.
+Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors - Definition of Accounting Estimates.

-The amendments replace the definition of a change in accounting estimates.
+The amendments replace the definition of a change in accounting estimate.
 Under the new definition, accounting estimates are "monetary amounts in the financial statements that are subject to measurement uncertainty".

-The definition of a change in accounting estimates was deleted.
-However, the IASB maintained the concept of changes in an accounting estimate in the standard with the following clarifications:
+The definition of a change in accounting estimates was removed.
+However, the IASB retained the concept of changes in an accounting estimate in the standard with the following clarifications:

-- A change in an accounting estimate is the result of new information or a new development and is not the correction of an error. - The effects of a change in an input or a valuation technique used to develop an accounting estimate are changes in accounting estimates if they do not result from a correction of prior period errors.
+- A change in an accounting estimate is the result of new information or a new development, not the correction of an error. - The effects of a change in an input or a valuation technique used to develop an accounting estimate are changes in accounting estimates if they do not result from a correction of prior period errors.

-The IASB added two examples (Example 4-5) to the IAS 8 Implementation Guide that accompanies the standard.
-The IASB has removed one example (example 3) as it could cause confusion from the amendments
+The IASB added two examples (examples 4 and 5) to the IAS 8 Implementation Guide that accompanies the standard.
+The IASB has removed one example (example 3) as it could cause confusion in relation to the amendments.

-The modifications will be in force for the annual periods beginning on January 1, 2023 for changes in accounting policies and changes in accounting estimates that occur on or after the beginning of said period with the option of early application.
+The amendments will be effective for annual periods beginning on January 1, 2023 for changes in accounting policies and changes in accounting estimates that occur on or after the start of such period with an option for early application.

-Amendments to IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction.
+Amendments to IAS 12 Deferred taxes - Deferred taxes related to assets and liabilities that arise from a single transaction.

-The amendments introduced an additional exception aside from the initial recognition exemption.
+The amendments introduced an additional exception apart from the initial recognition exemption.
 In the amendments, an entity does not apply the initial recognition exception for transactions that give rise to taxable and deductible temporary differences.

 Depending on the applicable tax law, taxable and deductible temporary differences may occur on initial recognition of an asset and a liability in a transaction that is not a business combination and does not affect accounting or taxable profit.
-For example, it may occur with a recognition of a lease liability and the corresponding right-of-use asset applying IFRS 16 Leases at the commencement date of a lease.
+For example, it may occur with the recognition of a lease liability and the corresponding right-of-use asset applying IFRS 16 Leases at the inception date of a lease.

-Following the amendments to IAS 12, an Entity is required to recognize deferred tax assets and liabilities, with the recognition of any deferred tax assets being subject to the recoverability criteria.
+Following the amendments to IAS 12, an entity is required to recognize the related deferred tax assets and liabilities, considering that the recognition of any deferred tax assets is subject to the recoverability criteria in IAS 12.

-The IASB also adds an illustrative example to IAS 12 that explains how the amendments apply.
+The IASB also added an illustrative example to IAS 12 that explains how the amendments are applied.

-The amendments apply to transactions that occur on or after the first comparative period of the period presented.
-Additionally, at the beginning of the first comparative period an entity recognizes:
+The amendments apply to transactions that occur on or after the beginning of the earliest comparative period being presented.
+Additionally, at the beginning of the earliest comparative period an entity recognizes:

-- A deferred tax asset (to the extent that it is probable that taxable income is available against the deductible temporary difference) and a deferred tax liability for all taxable and temporary deductions associated with: - Right-of-use assets and lease liabilities. - Decommissioning, restoration and similar liabilities that correspond to amounts recognized as part of the costs related to the asset. - The cumulative effect at the beginning of the application of the amendments as an adjustment in the opening balances of retained earnings (or some other component of capital, as applicable) to date.
+- A deferred tax asset (to the extent it is probable that taxable income is available against the deductible temporary difference) and a deferred tax liability for all taxable and temporary deductions associated with: - Right-of-use assets and lease liabilities - Liabilities for decommissioning, restoration and other similar liabilities and the corresponding amounts recognized as part of the cost of the related assets.

+• The cumulative effect of the initial application of the amendments as an adjustment to the opening balance of retained earnings (or some other component of equity, as applicable) as of that date.

-The modifications will be in force for the annual periods beginning on January 1, 2023, with the option of early application.
+The amendments will be in force for the annual periods beginning on January 1, 2023, with the option of early application.